msavarian/microlib-LdapHelper-core/README.md

         DomainDistinguishedName = "DC=domain,DC=com"
     });
 ```

+> Inject **ILdapBaseService<LdapIdentityUser>** in the class(login controller) and work with ldap directly instead of UserManager and Identity

 ---

-### I designed two way for Hybrid-Authentication (Ldap + Identity Core)
+### In this library there are two different way for Hybrid-Authentication (Ldap + Identity Core)

-1. the first way that I named it "LdapBase", and it means all users managment functionality will be by ActiveDirectory and we use IdentityCore just for Signing-in (security) and working with UserManager (but with the active directory repository)
+1. the first way that I named it "LdapBase", and it means all users managment functionality will be by ActiveDirectory. in this way we use IdentityCore just for Signing-in (security) and working with UserManager (but with the active directory repository)
 ```
     services.AddIdentity<LdapIdentityUser, IdentityRole>(options =>
                 {